chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 **Spellbook, Wizard's (Blank):** A spellbook has 100 pages of parchment, and each spell takes up one page per spell level (one page each for 0-level spells).

-**Thieves' Tools:** This kit contains the tools you need to use the _disable device_ and _open lock_ skills.
-Without these tools, you must improvise tools, and you take a -2 circumstance penalty on _disable device_ and _open lock_ checks.
+**Thieves' Tools:** This kit contains the tools you need to use the {% skill_link disable-device %} and {% skill_link open-lock %} skills.
+Without these tools, you must improvise tools, and you take a -2 circumstance penalty on {% skill_link disable-device %} and {% skill_link open-lock %} checks.

-**Thieves' Tools, Masterwork:** This kit contains extra tools and tools of better make, which grant a +2 circumstance bonus on _disable device_ and _open lock_ checks.
+**Thieves' Tools, Masterwork:** This kit contains extra tools and tools of better make, which grant a +2 circumstance bonus on {% skill_link disable-device %} and {% skill_link open-lock %} checks.

 **Tool, Masterwork:** This well-made item is the perfect tool for the job.
 It grants a +2 circumstance bonus on a related skill check (if any).
 Bonuses provided by multiple masterwork items used toward the same skill check do not stack.